learn-static/foundations-1-html/3-complete.md

 A web page is usually more than just HTML.
 The next steps are to add CSS to control the presentation style and JS to provide interactive functionality.

+Building on the example HTML you set up in the previous lessons, follow the steps below to add CSS and JS to your file.
+This demonstration will introduce the basic concepts and methods to add CSS and JS to a web page so you can understand how they work on the live web.

 ------------

 ## CSS